gchq/Palisade-services/terraform/README.md

 cidr-block = "any /16 ip address"

 cluster-name = "any cluster name"

+terraform {
+  backend "s3" {
+    bucket = "bucket to use for terraform deployment" key = "state location within the bucket" region = "region to deploy to"
+  }
+}

 ```

 Run the following commands in order to deploy the EKS cluster: